 You can also make mix & match selections across multiple sports if you so desire.
 The key point to remember when using a betting accumulator is that ALL selections must be winners in order for your bet to a winning one!

 With the accumulator bet explained, this completes our overview of the different types of bet that you can choose to use.

 Returns on an accumulator vary depending on the odds of your selections.
 Four picks priced at Even money will equate to 15/1 – so a £10 wager would return £160.

 Football and horse racing are the most popular sports for accumulator betting but 888sport offer multiples on almost every sport.

-Follow the same steps as in question four but remember to tick the each way box next to the four-fold section.
+Follow the same steps as in the answer above, but remember to tick the each-way box next to the four-fold section.